RedHatInsights/bonfire/README.md

 Use `bonfire namespace -h` to see a list of all available namespace commands.

+### NamespaceReservation CRD

+`bonfire` can also be used to perform create, extend, list, and delete operations on a new NamespaceReservation CRD.
+This is available in the ephemeral cluster and is currently in an 'alpha' state while we test out the new ephemeral namespace operator.

+Use `bonfire reservation -h` to test it out.

 ### Namespace reconciler

 A separate cron job runs the `bonfire namespace reconcile` command every 2 minutes.
 This command does the following: